bsuttor/ploneconf-talk-2022/presentation.md

 ## Introduction

 - Creation of 200 websites developped in Plone
-- Need process to update it
+- Need: process to update them
 - Start thinking as DevOps and SRE (Site Reliability Engineering)

 <!--